LucasFonsecadosSantos/Open-Stacom/README.md

 University of Lavras* - lucas@lcfcompany.com.br

 ## License
-This project is licensed under no license.
+This project is under GPLv3 - General Public License.
 Copyleft is freedom!